daoran/lidar-slam-detection/README.md

 ## Embedded Platform

-The LSD is tested on Xavier-NX, Xavier-AGX and Orin with JetPack5.0.2, [Installation](docs/nvidia/README.md)
+The LSD is tested on Orin with JetPack5.0.2, [Installation](docs/nvidia/README.md)

 # License